 LinkedIn is the web version of business networking.
-We've all been told by someone that networking is the best way to find a new job, and you can look at LinkedIn as the online equivalent to in-person business networking.
+We've all heard that networking is the best way to find a new job and you can look at LinkedIn as the online equivalent to in-person business networking.
 For job seekers, LinkedIn provides a free and easy way to network with large numbers of people they know and the people that those people know.
 LinkedIn also allows job seekers to follow the news and job postings for their targeted employers.

-For employers, LinkedIn provides a wealth of information about the qualifications of job seekers and can help employers leverage their own networks (and those of their employees) to find potential candidates for job openings.
-Employers can create company profiles and set up feeds of information (including new job postings) for those who would like to follow them.
+For employers, LinkedIn provides a wealth of information about the qualifications of job seekers and can help employers leverage their own networks to find potential candidates for job openings.
 LinkedIn also offers employers a fee-based solution that allows them to more quickly and easily find potential job candidates that best match the qualifications of the job they want to fill.

-While there is little direct legal precedent around this issue at this point, it's likely that legislation and case law will become clearer in the near future.
+While there is currently little direct legal precedent around this issue, it's likely that legislation and case law will become clearer in the near future.
 In the meantime, the risks are evident and few companies want to be the focus of any legal action.
 Given this point, it's important that organizations have policies in place that protect against discriminatory practices and are explicit in how social media information can be used by employees in the hiring process.

-Generally, the social media screening and background check practices by employers fall into three basic categories:
+Generally, social media screening and background check practices by employers fall into three basic categories: